South Bank, Queensland: Brisbane Convention and Exhibition Centre

 The Brisbane Convention & Exhibition Centre contains 44 meeting and event spaces, including four exhibition halls with a combined area of 20,000 m² and three stand alone tiered auditora.
 The venue has received 126 major industry awards, making it the most awarded convention centre in Australia.
-The centre has also been ranked among the top three convention centres world-wide by the Association Internationale des Palais de Congres (AIPC) on three separate occasions.
+The centre has also been ranked among the top three convention centres world-wide by the Association Internationale des Palais de Congres (AIPC) on three occasions.
 The centre was also host to the G20 Leaders Summit in November 2014.
 It was named the World’s Best Convention Centre by the International Association of Congress Centres (AIPC) 2016 –2018.

 Queensland Maritime Museum

 The Queensland Maritime Museum is located next to the Goodwill Bridge at the southern end of the South Bank Parklands.
-It houses a two level exhibition building, a library, a dry dock, a lighthouse and several retired vessels.
+It houses a two-level exhibition building, a library, a dry dock, a lighthouse and several retired vessels.